danaikorre/dsmanufacturing.github.io/index.md

 * tools for data analysis,
 * tools and techniques for data visualisation, and
 * evaluation.
+* __Introduce__ you to the ramifications of data collection and use in a manufacturing setting
+* __Introduce__ you to __programming__ with Python, version control with Git and Github and other key software practices.
+* Develop an __understanding__ of data formats, their wrangling and management, including CSV and relational databases (SQL), CAD formats and materials.
+* __Develop__ skills in the analysis and visualisation of a range of data using descriptive statistics and exploratory data analysis.
+* __Criticise__ data use and practises
+* __Introduce__ collaborative practices around data collection, analysis and presentation.

 Meet the organizers and join our **[open info session on MS Teams](TEAMS LINK)** (installed MS Teams application required).
 The session gives an overview over the course and we will answer questions.
 Sessions times are
 * Day, Month 00, 6-7pm, BST